 They do teach you about it, but not directly and it’s very little.
-Up until now, I’m still confused when to use mir, mich, meine, sie, ihnen.
-Talking about that, Pimsleur teaches you both the formal and informal way to converse with people but geared more towards the former.
-It’s great with people we don’t know, but I’m definitely not going to speak formal with my friends, that’s just… awkward 😀
+Up until now, I’m still confused about when to use mir, mich, meine, sie, ihnen.
+Talking about that, Pimsleur teaches you both formal and informal ways to converse with people but is geared more towards the former.
+It’s great with people we don’t know, but I’m definitely not going to speak formally with my friends, that’s just… awkward~

 No Writing Lesson

-Pimsleur solely emphasizes on listening and speaking.
-It’s all in the head.
-There is no writing exercise.
-How can you expect to be good at foreign languages if you’re bad at writing it?
-Don’t tell me “language is spoken and not written” because that doesn’t work with me.
-It’s true most of the time you’ll do lots talking, however, that doesn’t mean no writing at all.
+Don’t tell me “language is spoken and not written” because that doesn’t work for me.
+It’s true most of the time you’ll do lots of talking, however, that doesn’t mean no writing at all.

 So, Does The Pimsleur Method Really Work?

 The answer is yes.
-All in all, the Pimsleur method teaches you to focus more on listening and speaking skills as you will do lots of them and less with writing.
+Overall, the Pimsleur method teaches you to focus more on listening and speaking skills as you will do lots of them and less on writing.
 If I can rate my progress after using the method on which one I can do better, I’d say speaking.
 I see no improvement in writing and grammar.

 No doubt when learning foreign languages, one should pay attention to other aspects first and not grammar.
-However, further down the road, you should start paying attention to all aspects so, you can master the listening, speaking, and written skills.
+However, further down the road, you should start paying attention to all aspects so, you can master listening, speaking, and writing skills.